-After immobilized the right stator and apply 1V voltage at the left, the relation between the displacement, u, and the time domain, t, which is the first 1 ms, can be easily got by solving the equation below:
+After fixing the right stator, I apply an oscillating voltage with 1V amplitude to the left comb.
+The relation between the displacement, u, and the time domain, t, which is the first 1 ms, can be easily obtained by solving the equation below:

 ρu=∇∙s+FV （2）

-where ρ as the density, s is the stress tensor and Fv is the external force density.
+where ρ is the density, s is the stress tensor and Fv is the external force density.

 Fig. 2 shows the displacement of the moving comb after applying the voltage at the comb drive.